dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 -   **Spice**: this is a Spice3f5 compatible netlist generated by the simulation engine of EasyEDA, [Ngspice](http://www.google.com/url?q=http%3A%2F%2Fngspice.sourceforge.net%2Fpresentation.html&sa=D&sntz=1&usg=AFQjCNEvVOggHskD819G-5EW8EB59FL5mw).
 It is not normally used as the basis for as a PCB layout.
 -   [KiCad](http://www.kicad-pcb.org/): a PCB netlist in a format that can be imported straight into Pcbnew, the PCB layout tool part of the free, open source cross-platform EDA suite.
--   **Altium Designer**: a PCB netlist in a format that can be imported straight into Altium Designer and it’s predecessor, Protel.
+-   **Altium Designer**: a PCB netlist in a format that can be imported straight into Altium Designer and it's predecessor, Protel.
 -   **Pads**: a PCB netlist in a format that can be imported straight into Pads PCB layout tools.
 -   [FreePCB](http://www.freepcb.com/): a PCB netlist in a format that can be imported straight into FreePCB, a  free, open source PCB editor for Windows.